snowythebudg/snowythebudg/README.md

 ### hello!!!

-i'm budgiemint, a 16 (almost 17) year old music producer from the slightly cold city of edmonton, i've been producing music for 3 years and developing for 2. if you wanna view info about how i started. head to my organization page @mintexplab for more info!
+i'm budgiemint, a 17 year old music producer from the slightly cold city of edmonton, i've been producing music for 3 years and developing for 2. if you wanna view info about how i started. head to my organization page @mintexplab for more info!

 coding languages i actually know: